A Household Name

-A mission-driven team with the experience you can trust and rely upon
+A mission-driven team with the experience you can trust and rely upon, dedicated to your service

 Our Mission and Vision

 Scientists estimate that nearly 15% of all medical encounters result in a diagnostic error.
-These diagnostic errors result every year in over 250,000 lost lives and nearly a trillion dollars in costs.
-The two most common errors are missed early cancers and heart diseases, the two most common causes of death.
+These diagnostic errors result every year in over 250,000 lost lives, millions of disabilities, and nearly a trillion dollars in costs.
+The two most common errors are missed early cancers and heart diseases, also the two most common causes of death.

 Our vision is that conversational AI and machine learning applied to better data can drive massive improvements in physician workflows to help us realize our mission.